The weight goes up, the weight comes down. The weight goes up, the weight comes down. Sound familiar?

-Next, negative reps should be incorporated within the first half of your training program, or no later than midpoint.
+Next, negative reps should be incorporated within the first half of your training program, or no later than the midpoint.
 Any later and your muscles will already be far too fatigued to benefit from this technique.

 The number of sets you perform will also vary depending on what muscle you are targeting.
-For example, your legs, chest and back should be able to handle 2-3 sets of negative repetitions.
-Smaller muscles such as arms, shoulders and calves can typically handle 1-2 sets.
+For example, your legs, chest, and back should be able to handle 2-3 sets of negative repetitions.
+Smaller muscles such as arms, shoulders, and calves can typically handle 1-2 sets.

 Repetitions are largely dependent on load and speed.
 Keep in mind, however, when performing negatives properly, you should not be able to perform as many repetitions in a negative set as you would in a standard set.

 The next variable relates to the speed of lowering the weight.
 The speed of a negative rep is more or less dependent on personal goals.
 If your focus is to increase strength, aim to lower the weight for a count of 3-5 seconds.
 For size (hypertrophy), the eccentric phase should last between 4 and 6 seconds.
 In a fat loss program, your weight it typically lighter, so your muscles should be able to control the weight for up to but not exceeding 8 seconds.
 If you find yourself counting to 10, I suggest you stop being a baby and increase the load.